a11yproject/a11yproject.com/_posts/2018-11-21-large-touch-targets.md

     year: 2017
 ---

-A touch target is the total area a user can click or tap on to activate an interactive element such as a link, input, or button.
+A touch target is the total area a person can click or tap on to activate an interactive element such as a link, input, or button.

 ## Background